Index theorems, generalized Hall currents and topology for gapless defect fermions: acknowledgements

 \section{acknowledgements}

 We thank Biao Lian for introducing us to the literature on chiral topological superconductors.
 DBK is supported in part by DOE Grant No. DE-FG02-00ER41132 and by the DOE QuantISED program through the theory consortium ``Intersections of QIS and Theoretical Particle Physics'' at Fermilab.
-SS acknowledges support from the U.S. Department of Energy grant No. GR-024204-00001.
+SS is supported by U.S. Department of Energy, Office of Science, Office of Nuclear Physics Quantum Horizons program under the Early Career Award DE-SC0021892.